 Students who are absent when an assessment task (such as a test) is scheduled, due to illness, misadventure or approved leave, may be required to submit an alternative task.
 In some circumstances, teachers may use their professional judgement of work completed in class or a modified task to determine an appropriate assessment grade.
+Students are required to provide written notification, signed by parent/carer, outlining the reason for the absence from a scheduled assessment task.

 In years 7-9, students are given the opportunity to learn time-management and organisational skills that can lead to success in senior school.
 Not meeting deadlines and/or not engaging seriously and diligently with studies can lead to serious outcomes in later school years, and may lead to a student not being eligible for the award of the RoSA or the HSC.
 Non completion of class or assessment work can lead to the principal determining that a student has not satisfactorily completed a course, as explained on p.
-4, which may impact on transition to Year 10.
+3, which may impact on transition to Year 10.